peace-Van/crystal-clustering/README.md

 ### Brute-force algorithm

 The graph is stored as `SciPy`'s `Dictionary of Keys` sparse matrix.
-Each time an entry in the `dS` matrix is updated, the graph entropy is calculated twice.
+To update an entry in the `dS` matrix, the graph entropy is calculated twice.
 Once before and once after the action, and then subtract, which is `O(N)` time complexity.

 ### Link-cut tree algorithm

 The graph is stored using `SubtreeSumNode`.
-Each time an entry in the `dS` matrix is updated, we retrieve the sizes of the two connected components on both sides of the edge and calculate the entropy change directly.
+To update an entry in the `dS` matrix, we retrieve the sizes of the two connected components on both sides of the edge and calculate the entropy change directly.
 With link-cut tree data structure, this is done in `O(log N)` time.

 > `link_cut_tree.py` is from [Asger Hautop Drewsen](https://github.com/tyilo/link_cut_tree/).